-5G Redcap Will Pave the Way for Mass IoT Deployment
+5G REDCAP Will Pave the Way for Mass IoT Deployment

-This will mainly be driven by 5G, NB-IoT and 4G Cat-1 technologies.
-Including Machine-to-Machine (M2M) IoT applications to support cost effective, lower-power industrial, commercial and consumer-facing IoT projects.
+Global cellular IoT module shipments are expected to surpass 1.2 billion units by 2030.
+This will mainly be driven by 5G REDCAP, NB-IoT and 4G Cat-1 technologies which includes Machine-to-Machine (M2M) IoT applications.
+As a result, this will provide much needed cost effective support for lower-power industrial, commercial and consumer-facing IoT projects.

 Hungry for more?
 Sign up for our newsletter and unlock more content today